gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/onelogin-integration.md

 3. In the **Add OIDC Client** dialog, type in the `Name` and `Redirect URI` in the associated fields.
 Leave the default value for `Token Signing Algorithm` and `Auth Method` as shown below.
     ![](/images/Integrations/onelogin/add_oidc_client_onelogin.PNG)
 4. Click **Save Changes**.
 The client is added to the **Integrations** page.
 5. In the newly-created OIDC Client configuration, copy and paste the `Client ID` and `Client Secret` to the app/program of your choice.
-Click the copy icon It will be needed in the Step 6 below.
-6. Click the copy icon for the and write down `Client ID` and `Client Secret`.
+6. Click the copy icon associated with the `Client ID` and `Client Secret`.
 You will be using these values in the next step.
     ![](/images/Integrations/onelogin/client_added_onelogin.PNG)

 #### Step 6.
 Configure Beyond Identity as the Identity Provider